retog/ext-rdflib/README.md

     <script type="text/javascript" src="https://retog.github.io/ext-rdflib/latest/rdf.js"></script>

+The above URI always point to the latest version, replace `latest` with a specific version number to avoid potentially breaking updates, e.g. `https://retog.github.io/ext-rdflib/0.0.2/rdf.js`

 The `$rdf` variable will provide all method of rdf-ext plus some methods to mimick the rdflib.js API.

 # Features